What Do Middle School Special Education Teacher Do?

 Middle School Special Education Teacher Job Outlook

-In the United States, there were 89,300 jobs for Middle School Special Education Teacher in 2016.
+In 2016, there was an estimated number of 89,300 jobs in the United States for Middle School Special Education Teacher.
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Middle School Special Education Teacher by 2026.
-The BLS estimates 7,100 yearly job openings in this field.
+There will be an estimated 7,100 positions for Middle School Special Education Teacher per year.

 The states with the most job growth for Middle School Special Education Teacher are Utah, Texas, and Colorado.
 Watch out if you plan on working in Vermont, Connecticut, or Maine.
 These states have the worst job growth for this type of profession.